chemphysbio/rc_bootcamp1/README.md

-# rc_bootcamp1
+#rc_bootcamp1

-Utilities for use in bootcamp.
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.